Skip to content

 • “300% traffic increase guaranteed” (Results vary wildly by industry and competition)

-As with other agencies, we recommend asking SEO agencies a simple question: “How long have you been in business?”
+Ask every agency a simple question: “How long have you been in business?”

-Ask them directly: “What major algorithm updates have you navigated, and how did you adjust your strategies?”
+Ask directly: “What major algorithm updates have you navigated, and how did you adjust your strategies?”
 Their answer will reveal whether they’re playing the long game or chasing quick wins.

-Choosing An SEO Agency in Silicon Valley: What’s Next?
+Choosing an SEO Agency in Silicon Valley: What’s Next?

-To see what we can do for your business, just contact us today!
+To see what we can do for your business, contact us today.

 About the Author: David Victor founded Boomcycle Digital Marketing in 2003 after helping his first client, Preston Wynne Day Spa in Saratoga, CA, achieve and maintain the #1 ranking position through 2020.
 Since then, he’s worked with diverse businesses, including medical practices, real estate agencies, custom software developers, big data analytics companies, nonprofits, and even a famous haunted house.
 David is also a musician who performed with the multi-platinum band BOSTON and founded Harmony & Healing, a 501(c)(3) charity bringing live music to hospitals and healthcare facilities.
 Based in the San Francisco Bay Area, he continues to help businesses navigate the ridiculously fast-moving discipline of digital marketing.